daterre/Cradle/README.md

 * Complete rewrite of the variable system to allow support for many different types (arrays, datasets, etc.)
 * Added support for passage fragments to allow deferred code execution and output generation (Harlowe makes extensive use of this feature)
 * Source code now compiles to standlone assemblies
-* Added unit tests, integration tests and examples to project source on GitHub

 ##### Version 1.1
 * First full release (though not published on Asset Store)